Guide

 - Anthropic Model Context Protocol specification (modelcontextprotocol.io, 2024-2026).
 Defines the interface that lets Cursor, Claude Code, Windsurf, and other agentic tools call external servers like Foglift's.

-- Rankability MCP documentation (rankability.com/developers/mcp, reviewed June 3, 2026).
-Documents the Rankability hosted MCP endpoint, OAuth/API-key authentication, and 18 scoped tools.
+- Rankability MCP documentation (rankability.com/developers/mcp, reviewed July 15, 2026).
+Documents the hosted endpoint, OAuth and API-key authentication, rate limits, and 18 scoped tools.

 Fundamentals: Learn about GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) (the two frameworks for optimizing your content for AI search engines).